Child Psychologist, Wollongong

 This area covers official diagnoses such as ADHD/ADD or Autism Spectrum Disorder.

 • Sometimes bad and unfair things happen to little people and although some seem to “bounce back” or “handle it fine” others get stuck on it.
-Processing loss, grief and complex trauma in preteens requires a thorough knowledge of adolescent development and a very compassionate clinician.
+Processing loss, grief and complex trauma in children and preteens requires a thorough knowledge of child and adolescent development and a very compassionate clinician.
 Parents often find themselves at a loss of what to say next or how to help and that’s where we can help.

 This area covers things like coping with divorce, family conflict, loss of loved ones, chronic illness, or abuse and assault.